Kloudations/Kloudations/README.md

 Heya there.
 The name's Kittspi (Kitt-SPEE).
 I also go by Kitters or Zera.

-If ya seein' all of this, then you saw it on a special skin I must have on PT (Pony Town), or saw it as a link in my Patreon.
-I literally have no reason to make this, so everything's on my Patre'. 💀
+I literally have no reason to make this, so take this as a TL;DR. 💀

 ______________________________